nilanjankumar/all_python_cods/README.md

 # all_python_cods
-all python cource projects are here
+all python course projects are here